This article will detail the installation and configuration of Internet Systems Consortium's Kea DHCP Servers.

 Enable the Desired Daemons

-Kea runs using seperate daemons for IPv4, IPv6, and DDNS.
+Kea runs using separate daemons for IPv4, IPv6, and DDNS.
 For the examples provided in this article, we will enable all three.

 Edit /usr/local/etc/kea/keactrl.conf